 I measured glucose and ketone levels thirty minutes after starting each meal, then glucose level two hours after finishing each meal.
 This meant I could then calculate my Glucose Ketone Index (GKI).

-Figure 1 - G, K and GKI scores over the course of three high fat days
+Figure 1 – G, K and GKI scores over the course of three high There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… days

 This shows the effect of starting the high fat phase with a fifteen-hour fast between the previous night’s dinner and Day 1’s breakfast.
 The vegetable chilli in the evening of Day 1 pushed up my G score, but it soon fell back down to base level.
 Day 2 started very well with a Hybrid Latté, which I’ve found consistently lowers G and raises K, and the rest of the day was good, too.
 The G score spike on Day 3 was due to exercising.
 Glucose is liberated from the body’s reserves of glycogen when the muscles need more than usual, and thereafter it can be a couple of hours before blood sugar settles down again.
 By the end of Day 3, my K score was between 1.5 and 2mmol/l (mild ketosis), while my G score was steady at around 4mmol/l.
 My GKI was right in the middle of the ideal range at about 3.